What Is Brand Positioning and Why Indian Startups Get It Wrong

 Mistake 1 — Trying to Be Everything to Everyone

-However, this approach destroys brand positioning before it even begins.
+That instinct quietly kills your positioning before it even begins.
 A brand that stands for everything stands for nothing.
 The more specific your positioning, the more powerfully it resonates with the right people.

 Mistake 2 — Competing on Price Instead of Value